Applies to England

-The NHS is offering new monoclonal antibody and antiviral treatments to people with COVID-19 who are at highest risk of becoming seriously ill and are 12 years of age or above.
-Some treatments are suitable for people aged 12 to 17.
+The NHS is offering treatments to those people with COVID-19 who are at highest risk of becoming seriously ill and who are aged 12 years or above.
+Not all treatments are suitable for people aged 12 to 17 years.

 - certain types of cancer or have received treatment for certain types of cancer

 - certain conditions affecting their blood

 - chronic kidney disease (CKD) stage 4 or 5

 - certain autoimmune or inflammatory conditions (such as rheumatoid arthritis or inflammatory bowel disease)

 - HIV or AIDS and have a weakened immune system